 - Articulate the connections between psychedelics and sustainability.

 - Develop psychedelic protocols that support ecological problem solving.

-- Advance and support local, regional, state and national initiatives for the legalization of psychedelic substances and support the successful implementation of the Colorado Natural Medicine Health Act
+- Continue to advance and support local, regional, state and national initiatives for the legalization of psychedelic substances and support the successful implementation of the Colorado Natural Medicine Health Act

 - Advocate for the safe, sacred, accessible, and culturally conscious use of psychedelics to assist in environmental sustainability, particularly as it pertains to existential distress, addiction to consumerism, and the depression and apathy that result when an individual confronts the ecological issues of our time.